By Madeline Bocaro ©

 Shot in late November 1968 by Nic Knowland, Rape premiered on 31 March 1969 on Austria’s public service broadcaster ORF, which had partially funded the project.
 The disturbing film is sexually charged with underlying themes of violence, although nobody on screen is touched, nor unclothed.
 Although the woman pursued by the camera appears flattered at first, she becomes increasingly anxious and deeply, alarmingly distraught.
 It is hard to watch.

-While John stayed with Yoko at Great Charlotte Street Hospital following her miscarriage, their hired cameraman Nick Knowland selected a beautiful girl who was a tourist in London to star in the film.
+While John stayed with Yoko in the hospital following her miscarriage, their hired cameraman Nick Knowland selected a beautiful girl who was a tourist in London to star in the film.
 She later claimed she was an actress after the film was released.

 In the materials accompanying the invitations, Yoko wrote,